Connect with Kevin

 Coe is an expert in American political discourse whose body of research focuses on presidents and news media.
 He has conducted numerous studies uncovering over-time changes in how presidents address the public and work to get their messages transmitted in news coverage.
-This research has especially focused on presidential communication about military action and presidents’ use of religious messages.
-Coe is a member of the research network for the National Institute for Civil Discourse.
+This research has especially focused on changes in the presidency amid new contexts and on how presidents talk about issues of identity.

 In the News